martinmosquera/CapitalGuess/README.md

 # CapitalGuess
- Aplicativo Android - Adivida a Capital do Estado
+ Aplicativo Android - Adivina a Capital do Estado